-If you plan for Germany, then you can definitely spent a weekend in Berlin.
+If you plan for Germany, then you can spend a weekend in Berlin.
 The strategic location of Berlin at the ‘heart of Europe’ assures any would be visitor some smooth convenience in the course of travels.
-This combined with the rich heritage of Germany as a whole makes a visit to the city worthwhile.
+This fact, combined with the rich heritage of Germany as a whole, makes a visit to the city worthwhile.

 Our post here dares to offer guidance to a typical two-day visit.
 Read on to find out more about how to prepare and where to visit.

-Luckily, it does have some nice lanes for biking.
+Luckily, it does have some lovely lanes for biking.

-Read 5 fun facts for Berlin from here.
+Read five fun facts for Berlin from here.

 Heads up!
 Here is a list of guided tours ideas for your weekend in Berlin: